Skip to Content

 You’ll want to make sure the coconut oil is melted before rubbing it into your skin.
 Putting it in the microwave for a few seconds should accomplish this, but be careful it’s not hot before applying it.
 You can use your hands or a cloth napkin for application.

 The fats found in coconut oil can help soften burned skin and soothe it.
-Coconut oil is also great for moisturizing your skin, and sunburned skin tends to be dry and itchy, making it good for replenishing your skin’s moisture.
+Coconut oil is also great for moisturizing your skin, making it good for replenishing your skin’s moisture since sunburned skin tends to be dry and itchy.

 oatmeal